 Identifying the problem

 As you might be aware, our primary goal at Swym is to make it easy for Shopify stores to create a seamless experience for their end-users—shoppers.
-As it happens with most startups or app developers, we started with a baseline set of features in our apps that we felt were good enough.
+As it happens with most startups or app developers, we started with a baseline set of features in our apps, drawn up in prototyping, that we felt were good enough (learn more about rapid prototyping, or take a look at some great prototyping tools to help with your own process).

 The core guiding principle we’ve followed is to keep the barriers to adoption as low as possible for our apps, for without customers adopting the app, everything else is moot.
 At the same time, we are always pushing to iterate faster, address customer feedback and to roll features out more rapidly so that our customers benefit from it as quickly as possible.